Tsubashi/FTLSaver/README.md

 Description
 ------------
 This is a spare-time project designed for me to dip my feet into the pool of Obj-C coding while fufilling a purpose useful to at least myself.
 The code itself is likely wretched, and design priciples flawed, but the point is to have fun.
-Anything useful that result is just a bonus
+Anything useful that results is just a bonus

 Caveats and Oddities
 --------------------